kanishk-8/Eco-circle/README.md

-# EcoWellbeing App 🌿
+# Eco-Circle App 🌿

-**EcoWellbeing** is a mobile application designed to inspire sustainable living and increase environmental awareness.
+**Eco-Circle** is a mobile application designed to inspire sustainable living and increase environmental awareness.
 Built with **React Native**, the app empowers users to track their eco-friendly habits, manage budgets, participate in environmental challenges, and access helpful tips for leading a greener lifestyle.

 ## 🌟 Features